Directed by: Jonathan Glazer || Produced by: James Wilson, Nick Wechsler

 Running Time: 108 minutes

-Hearing these phrases makes me intrigued yet worried when they’re applied to the newest film festival horror splash or sci-fi critical darling/box office bomb.
+Hearing these phrases intrigues yet worries me when they’re applied to the newest film festival horror splash or sci-fi critical darling/box office bomb.
 Adjectives like “moody” or “atmospheric” indicate a solid hit or miss, in other words, and I’d argue those terms should be more cautiously used in film criticism.
 What may be “atmospheric” (re: captivating) to one viewer may be interpreted as incoherent by another.

 A sort of stripped-down, thematic subversion of the 2000 novel of the same name, Skin’s modus operandi involves an otherwise interesting morality play on gender, sexuality, and rape culture undermined by a heavy-handed sci-fi diegesis and uninspired directorial execution.
 My chief criticisms of this film are, like with most films I dislike, not the content so much as its presentation.
 Director and co-writer Glazer “stylizes” this story about a predatory, otherworldly being infiltrating humanity as an episodic, dreamlike series of vignettes that fit together as a coherent feature only if you squint.
 Similar to the “slow, atmospheric” works of Ti West, as well as David Michod’s meandering Rover (2014) or Yorgos Lanthimos’ dystopian satire, The Lobster (2014), Skin is a 10-minute short ballooned to a 108-minute feature.
 Glazer’s film may not bother with stock characters, bloated action sequences, or superfluous digital FX, but the contrast between its conceptual simplicity and mercilessly slow feature-length narrative is nothing short of excessive.